NSkelsey/algorithms/README.md

 algorithms
 ==========

-Implementations of various algorithms is various languages.
+Implementations of various algorithms in various languages.
 Enjoy